zephyrproject-rtos/trusted-firmware-m/docs/user_guides/services/tfm_crypto_integration_guide.md

  The current implementation provides only SW primitives based on Mbed TLS functions;
- - `crypto_mac.c` : This file implements functionalities related to the MAC (Message Authentication Code) module.
+ - `crypto_mac.c` : This file implements functionalities related to the MAC (Message Authentication Code) module;
+ - `crypto_aead.c` : This file implements functionalities related to the AEAD (Authenticated Encryption with Associated Data) module.

 ## Crypto service integration guide